 Symptoms associated with the presence of RWA include:

-Russian wheat aphid is no longer a notifiable pest, however DPI are still interested in reports of RWA sightings in NSW.
-For those in areas where RWA has not been officially confirmed, free diagnostics are still being offered for the 2017 season.
+Russian wheat aphid is no longer a notifiable pest, however DPI is still interested in reports of RWA sightings in NSW and can provide diagnostics.

 Photographs of symptoms and/or aphids can also be sent to: email@example.com

 An aphid sample may be required for accurate identification.